SamriddhoBiswas/Recipe-Generating-App/README.md

 ## 🌐 Deployment

-This project can be deployed on various platforms:
+This project can be deployed on various platforms :

 ### Vercel (Recommended)
 1. Connect your GitHub repository to Vercel